RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Acquisition of Natural Image Pairs

 In trying to collect images for our dataset we decided on also collecting mobile phone camera images.
-In doing so we ran into a variety of difficulties, some of which can be seen in Figure \ref{fig:Mi3issues}.
+In doing so we ran into many of difficulties, some of which are described below and are illustrated in Figure \ref{fig:Mi3issues}.

-The first difficulty that arose was collecting the RAW images of these phone cameras.
+The first difficulty that arose was collecting the RAW images on phone cameras.
 Only a few mobile phones collect true RAW images (data dump directly from the sensor).
-For example, the Iphone can have an application installed that will allow it to take RAW images, however these RAW images are not in fact truely RAW because the sensor data has gone through some unknown post processing.
+For example, the Iphone can have an application installed that will allow it to take RAW images, however these RAW images are not in fact truly RAW because the sensor data has gone through some unknown post processing.
 Therefore, only some of the most recent phones that have been allowed by the device manufacturer can truly collect RAW images.

 The second difficulty that we found when trying to collect mobile phone images came in the control over certain image acquisition parameters such as the exposure time and ISO values.
-These mobile phone cameras already have a very small sensor, so when we tried to use an LG Google Nexus 5 with the FV-5 camera application to capture RAW images, the limits of control over settings like the exposure time and ISO, and its tiny sensor size led to many scenes failing our 'sandwich' procedure selection benchmark ( did not have sufficient amount of light needed for the PSNR to be around 35 for the reference and clean image.)
-We also noted for a phone like the LG Google Nexus 5 a non-linearity relationship issue in the brightness alignment procedure (this could also be due to an insufficient amount of light.)
+These mobile phone cameras already have a very small sensor, so when we tried to use a Google Nexus 5 with the FV-5 camera application to capture RAW images, the limits of control over settings like the exposure time and ISO, and its tiny sensor size led to many scenes failing our 'sandwich' procedure selection benchmark ( did not have sufficient amount of light needed for the PSNR to be around 35 for the reference and clean image.)
+We also noted for a phone like the Google Nexus 5 a non-linearity relationship issue in the brightness alignment procedure (this could also be due to an insufficient amount of light.)

 The final difficulty we experienced came in the form of tools to help maintain a static scene.
 With the other cameras we used a tripod and were able to program the automatic acquisition of the scene.
 With the mobile phone camera we had to use a small phone tripod and a bluetooth mouse to preserve the static scene when taking the images manually.